Sigmmma/c20/src/content/h1/tools/h1a-ek/readme.md

 * The original source [HSC scripts][scripting] are included for all campaign missions.

 ## General
+* Stability improvements:
   * Negative [fog][] opaque distance and depth no longer causes a crash.
   * Negative power values for [skies][sky] no longer causes a radiosity crash.
+  * Fixed [bitmap group sequence blocks][bitmap#tag-field-bitmap-group-sequence] crashing when crosshair overlay sequence index was out of bounds.
+  * Fixed exception when AI try to fire weapons without [projectile references][weapon#tag-field-triggers-projectile-object].
+  * Various buffer overflow fixes.
 * The tools are in general faster and more responsive (in part due to manual optimizations, in part due to [*play* builds][build-types#optimization-options] built with a modern optimizing compiler being used instead of *test* builds).
-* The tools now use the modern [DX11](https://en.wikipedia.org/wiki/DirectX#DirectX_11) graphics API instead of the obsolete [D3D9](https://en.wikipedia.org/wiki/DirectX#DirectX_9) API. this should result in better performance and support on modern systems.
 * Asserts can be disabled using the `-noassert` command line flag.
 * The tags, data, and maps directories can now be set when running all tools.
 See [custom content paths][using-custom-content-paths] for more info.
 This makes it easier to work with different tag sets.
 * All tools are still 32-bit but they are now large address aware (LAA).
 This allows them to use up to 4 GiB of virtual memory instead of 2, which prevents Sapien from running out of memory when editing scenarios with many large assets.

 ## Visual
-* The renderer uses DX11 instead of DX9 now.
+* The tools now use the modern [DX11](https://en.wikipedia.org/wiki/DirectX#DirectX_11) graphics API instead of the obsolete [D3D9](https://en.wikipedia.org/wiki/DirectX#DirectX_9) API. this should result in better performance and support on modern systems.
 * First person models now use the highest [LOD][gbxmodel#level-of-detail] available instead of the lowest.
 * Many [Gearbox visual bugs][renderer#gearbox-regressions] were fixed.
+Some examples are:
-For example, the restoration of [shader_transparent_generic][] and environment bump mapping.
+  * Restoration of [shader_transparent_generic][] and [shader_transparent_plasma][]
+  * [fog][] screen layers
+  * Fog planes draw over sky
+  * Environment bump mapping
+  * Interpolation on screen shake, antennas, flags, and some UI fading
+  * Water mipmap order
+  * Camo tint
+  * Glass with bumped reflections
+  * Flashlight distance
+  * Widget alignment in mirror reflections

 ## Tool
 * Lots of new verbs have been added.
-See the [Tool][h1a-tool] page for more details.
+See the [Tool][h1a-tool] page for details.
 * A `-verbose` flag can be added to see additional logging.
 * Lightmapping code has been optimized and is even faster with the `-noassert` command line flag.
 Lightmapping now takes roughly a quarter of the time of legacy Tool and is even faster than [LM tool][hek/tool/lm_tool].
 Additionally this code now only uses 32-bit integers instead of an unsafe mix with 16-bit ones, and 16 MiB stack reserve.
 This increases the crash stability of radiosity.
 * Most logs (like `debug.txt`) are now saved to a `reports` subfolder (similarly to Halo 2+).
+* ogg/vorbis upgraded to to 1.3.5/1.3.7 which should improve [sound][] compilation stability.
 * Bitmaps compilation
   * Bitmap DXT1-3 (BC1-3) encoding now uses [DirectXTex](https://github.com/Microsoft/DirectXTex) instead of some S3TC code.
 This should result in higher quality similar to the original XDK.
   * The `bitmaps` verb now accepts both `.tiff` and `.tif` extensions like `bitmap` does.